aksommerville/spellingbee/README.md

 - [ ] Encounters
 - - [ ] 2-player might need some incentive to play first.
 - - - How about a visible clock that starts ticking when the first player commits, and if it expires, second player auto-folds?
+- - - Or you get a free item for playing first? ...we'd also need something to prevent the second player from lolligagging after.
 - - [ ] Tunable difficulty.
 Not a per-foe thing, but global preferences from the player.
 - - - [ ] (H) Disable foe clock, he always plays his best possible word. ie no advantage to playing fast.
 - - - [ ] (E) Auto spell check when staging.